AJDStudios/Resume/README.txt

  - fixed unexpected About page issue
  - final CSS commit (this can of course change with user feedback)
  - CSS deployment
+ - centered thecheckboxes on the skills hero
+ - worked on edge case CSS - still not ideal
+ - worked through some user feedback.
+ - removed the last console warning
                                                         -- current workflow until 19/08/22 --
                     --Portfolio page --
             - CSS for mobile [x]